Spend Under Management Explained

-Before we delve into the details of SUM, it’s important to understand:
+Before we delve into the details of spend under management, it’s important to understand the different components of spend within an organization:

 To help paint a clear picture, imagine that your organization’s total spend is represented by a two-tiered chocolate cake.